peakium/peakium-api/sections/submission_form.md

 For security, each form contains a field with a salted integrity hash to secure against modification of the `POST` values.
 For your convenience Peakium automatically build these forms through the API with this resource handle.

+When user is returned to return_url_ok, either a *invoice* or *payment_session* param will be set.
+When an *invoice* param is set, it means that the payment has gone through, while *payment_session* means that the user is currently paying with an external gateway (like bank transfer).

 Form for new subscriptions
 --------------------------
 This call will build a form so customers can create new subscriptions through any gateway you have registered at Peakium.